Mixtec culture: Chiefdom of Eight Deer

-The alliance between Ocho Venado and Cuatro Jaguar helped legitimize Ocho Venado's rise to the throne of Tilantongo after the death of lord Dos Lluvia, the local cacique.
-To avoid the probable claims of Dos Lluvia's descendants, Ocho Venado eliminated them all and became the sole heir to the lordship.
+The alliance between Eight Deer and Four Jaguar helped legitimize Eight Deer's rise to the throne of Tilantongo after the death of lord Two Rain, the local ruler.
+To avoid the probable claims of Two Rain's descendants, Eight Deer eliminated them all and became the sole heir to the lordship.
 The conquest of Lugar del Bulto de Xipe, where a branch of the royal lineage of Tilantongo was located, was of special importance.
-In Lugar del Bulto de Xipe ruled Once Viento-Jaguar Sangriento, married to Seis Lagartija-Abanico de Jade (half-sister of Ocho Venado) and Seis Mono-Quexquémitl de Guerra (heir to the throne of Jaltepec).
-On the 12 Monkey day of the 11 House year (1101), Ocho Venado defeated the defenders of Lugar del Bulto de Xipe.
-It is unknown how Seis Mono and Once Viento died.
-Their sons Diez Perro-Águila de Tabaco Ardiendo and Seis Casa-Sarta de Pedernales were sacrificed, the former by gladiatorial sacrifice and the latter by ritual arrowing.
-In this way, Ocho Venado added the important lordships of Jaltepec and Lugar del Bulto de Xipe to the territories under his dominion.
+In Lugar del Bulto de Xipe ruled Eleven Wind-Bloody Jaguar, married to Six Lizard-Jade Fan (half-sister of Eight Deer) and Six Monkey-War Quexquémitl (heir to the throne of Jaltepec).
+On the 12 Monkey day of the 11 House year (1101), Eight Deer defeated the defenders of Lugar del Bulto de Xipe.
+It is unknown how Six Monkey and Eleven Wind died.
+Their sons Ten Dog-Eagle of Burning Tobacco and Six House-String of Flint were sacrificed, the former by gladiatorial sacrifice and the latter by ritual arrowing.
+In this way, Eight Deer added the important lordships of Jaltepec and Lugar del Bulto de Xipe to the territories under his dominion.

-During his reign in Tilantongo, Ocho Venado managed to conquer around one hundred Mixtec lordships.
+During his reign in Tilantongo, Eight Deer managed to conquer around one hundred Mixtec lordships.
 In addition, he established an important network of alliances through his marriages.
-Among others, his wives were the ladies Trece Serpiente-Serpiente de Flores, daughter of the first marriage of Once Viento of Lugar del Bulge de Xipe (13 cane year, 1103); Seis Águila-Jaguar Telaraña and Diez Zopilote-Quexquémitl de Conchas.
-His first son was born in the year 6 house (1109) of his marriage with Seis Águila and was heir to the throne of Tilantongo.
-Ocho Venado died sacrificed in 1115, after being defeated by a coalition of rebel lords that were under his dominion.
-The rebel alliance was led by Cuatro viento, the only son of Once Viento and Seis Mono who had escaped death after the fall of Lugar del Bulto de Xipe.
-Ocho Venado's remains were probably deposited in the royal grotto of Chalcatongo.
+Among others, his wives were the ladies Thirteen Serpent-Flowered Serpent, daughter of the first marriage of Eleven Wind of Lugar del Bulge de Xipe (year of 13 Cane, 1103); Six Eagle-Spiderweb Jaguar and Ten Zopilote-Conch Quexquémitl.
+His first son was born in the year 6 House (1109) of his marriage with Six Eagle and was heir to the throne of Tilantongo.
+Eight Deer died sacrificed in 1115, after being defeated by a coalition of rebel lords that were under his dominion.
+The rebel alliance was led by Four Wind, the only son of Eleven Wind and Six Monkey who had escaped death after the fall of Lugar del Bulto de Xipe.
+Eight Deer's remains were probably deposited in the royal grotto of Chalcatongo.
 At his death, the Mixtec kingdom dissolved into numerous states, ending the only period of political unity in the pre-Hispanic history of the region.